bvi1994/Pokemon-type-predictor/README.md

 * Pokemon.csv - CSV file of Pokemon species and their corresponding stats.
 Source of the csv file can be found on Kaggle through [this link](https://www.kaggle.com/abcsds/pokemon) **Last Accessed: November 5, 2016**

 * test_script.py - This serves as the main.py of the file.
 Basically this files selects a random row of the csv file and grabs the relevant information.

-* type_predict.py
+Then does a comparision if the predicted type matches the correct type.
+If it's correct, the correct counter goes up by one.
+The script then plots the number of Pokemon predicted correctly against the number of training data.

+* type_predict.py - Does the actual predicting of Pokemon types using Sklearn's decision tree algorithm.

+# Analysis